cellfinder#

 Ways to use cellfinder#

-cellfinder exists as three separate software packages with different user interfaces and different aims.
+cellfinder can be used in three ways, each with different user interfaces and different aims.

-is a Python package implementing the core algorithm for efficient cell detection in large images.
+cellfinder.core is a Python submodule implementing the core algorithm for efficient cell detection in large images.

 cellfinder napari plugin#

-This is a thin wrapper around the cellfinder-core
+This is a thin wrapper around the cellfinder.core submodule and aims to:

 Provide the cell detection algorithm in a user-friendly form